bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-storage.md

 * **NetApp File**: `netapp-file-standard` is the default storage class for the platform and the type of storage you get if you don't specify a specific `storageClass`.

   `netapp-file-backup` is the same as `netapp-file-standard` but the contents are backed up daily by the OCIO backup infrastructure.
-For more information, see [Backup and Restore](https://developer.gov.bc.ca/OCP4-Backup-and-Restore).
+For more information, see [Backup Container](https://github.com/BCDevOps/backup-container).

 * **NetApp Block**: `netapp-block-standard` is the current block `storageClass` target and the `storageClass` you should use for your block storage needs.